NSSCk/worm-ultralytics/README.md

 * Ubuntu/Windows
 * It is best to use GPU training
 *
-### Dataset download address：
+# Dataset download address：
-*The worm detection dataset can be obtained in worm data(https://drive.google.com/drive/folders/1PM4Rvrz-V6p-xqAEWsz66tAKu4W5x8Mc), which can extract and recover training.
+* The worm detection dataset can be obtained in worm data(https://drive.google.com/drive/folders/1PM4Rvrz-V6p-xqAEWsz66tAKu4W5x8Mc), which can extract and recover training.
-*Part of the available data is in the data folder
+* Part of the available data is in the Datasets folder
+* The video used can be found in train/images/

 ##Training methods
 *Ensure that the dataset is prepared in advance